 In some cases, it is unavoidable to organize an article by making sub-headings.
 Thus, this is the format to write Melysa manuscripts with sub-headings.
 In this section, there are specific rules which cannot be separated in an article.

 Conclusions are made short with no numbering, conclusions simply answer the objectives or hypotheses in the study.
 Conclusions are written critically, meticulously, logically and honestly on the basis of the facts obtained.
 There should be no more discussion in conclusions and consist of only one paragraph.
 If there is any suggestion in conclusion, then the suggestion becomes one with the conclusion (no need to create a new sub-chapter) by simply creating a new paragraph after the conclusion paragraph.
 Suggestions should be in accordance with the research implications and not ridiculous.

 Acknowledgments are conveyed to appropriate parties, especially to the institution or person who is actually assisting the research, for example: to the donor, facilities, materials or advice.
 The acknowledgment must be written in brief and clear.
 In addition, avoid hyperbole acknowledgment.
 Don�t give thanks to one of the authors.

-Citation and referencing must be written based on APA style 6th Edition which is organized by using Mendeley software latest version (See Mendeley User Guidelines).
-All reference in the manuscript should be written down arranged based on the order mentioned.
+Citation and referencing must be written based on American Medical Association (AMA) style which is organized by using Mendeley software's latest version (See Mendeley User Guidelines).
+All references in the manuscript should be written down arranged based on the order mentioned.
 The main bibliography is derived from books, journals, and proceedings.
 The minimum literature used in the manuscript is within the span of 5 years when the research is conducted.
 References should contain reference libraries derived from primary sources (scientific journals) of at least 80% of the total existing bibliography.
 Each manuscript contains at least 20 (twenty) lists of primary reference libraries.
 References from journal publication should be provided by DOI.